KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/alpha_mask_keying/obscure.rst

 .. rubric:: Description

 Hide a region of the clip by pixelizing it (obscure).
 The effect's pixelization cannot be adjusted and may therefore not work satisfactorily with all source material.
-Compare the :ref:`effects-pixelize` effect.
+Compare the :doc:`/effects_and_compositions/video_effects/stylize/pixelize` effect.

 .. rubric:: Parameters